Gluten-Free London, England

 In conclusion

 As one of the biggest European capitals you’d rightfully expect plenty of choice for gluten-free food in London.
-In addition to the major shops, you’ll find gluten-free food options in health shops for example Whole Foods Market which are located in quite a few areas of London.
-There’s a good amount of information out there and hopefully this guide has been helpful too.
+In addition to the major shops, you’ll find gluten-free food options in health shops for example Whole Foods Market which are located in quite a few areas of the city.
+And as seen from the above, food stalls at markets move around, which isn’t really helpful if you are looking for a certain one (as us coeliacs do), so it is best to conduct some thorough research beforehand.
+There’s a good amount of information online which may not always be applicable to your personal circumstance but hopefully this guide has been helpful.
 That’s all for now, I’ll keep updating this page after any new discoveries.
 Thank you for reading!